Kabi Nazrul Institute

 The headquarters of Nazrul Institute at Kabi Bhaban, Dhanmondi, Dhaka.

 The Jatiya Kabi Nazrul Institute is Bangladesh's national institute, established in February 1985.
 Its headquarters are located in Kabi Bhaban in Dhanmondi, Dhaka, Bangladesh.
 It fulfills a number of roles; promoting the literary work of the poet Kazi Nazrul Islam, recognising excellence in literature research by conferring awards, and public engagement.
-In January, 2025 it's change its name to Jatiya Kabi Nazrul Institute from Kabi Nazrul Institute.
+In January 2025, it changed its name to Jatiya Kabi Nazrul Institute from Kabi Nazrul Institute.

 Structure and governance

 The institute is headed by an executive director who has a trustee board to advise them.
 The first executive director of the institute was Mohammad Mahfuzullah and the first chairman of the trustee board was Mohammad Nasiruddin.

 Functions and activities

 According to the Nazrul Institute Ordinance of 12 June 1984, the functions and objectives of the institute regarding the poet are: